swaroopjcse/cv/sj-cv.md

 ### Peer Reviewed Conferences

+T. Hattingh, S. Sohoni, A. Agrawal, S. Desai, **S. Joshi**. *An exploration of capacity development of journal reviewers through a mentored reviewer program*.
+In: Research in Engineering Education Symposium (REES), Dec.
+2021, Perth WA, Australia.
+Australasian Association for Engineering Education.

 **S. Joshi**. *Teaching Accessibility in India: A Work in Progress*.
 In:
 Proceedings of the 17th ACM Conference on International Computing Education Research (ICER 2021), Aug.
 2021, Virtual Event, USA.